Classification of compounds in chemistry can be classified generally two broad groups.

 Oxide CaO, sodium Chloride NaCl, Calcium Carbonate CaCO3.

-elements or compounds mixup physically without any fixed ratio, they from is
+elements or compounds mix up physically without any fixed ratio, they form is

 mixture.